Gonbadli, Razavi Khorasan

-Gonbadli (گنبدلي) (Note: Also romanized as Gonbadlī; also known as Gombazlī, Gonbadlī-ye Now, Gondadalī, Gumbāzl, and Gumbazli) is a village in, and the capital of, Khangiran Rural District of the Central District of Sarakhs County, Razavi Khorasan province, Iran.
+Gonbadli (گنبدلي) (Note: Also romanized as Gonbadlī; also known as Gombazlī, Gonbadlī-ye Now, Gondadalī, Gumbāzl, and Gumbazli) is a village in, and the capital of, Khangiran Rural District in the Central District of Sarakhs County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,556 in 362 households.
 The following census in 2011 counted 1,893 people in 493 households.
-The 2016 census measured the population of the village as 1,877 people in 559 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,877 people in 559 households, the most populous in its rural district.